Bron222/IBM-Fullstack-Certification-Progress/01-intro-software-engineering/Mod 4/notes.md

 ![image](https://github.com/user-attachments/assets/c2688cab-cb33-417a-8100-d32219cec200)
 ![image](https://github.com/user-attachments/assets/4fdeabee-45e9-4f19-9988-05ae67101326)

-- 2Tier: server hosts most of the resources to one or more clients over a network
+- 2 Tier: server hosts most of the resources to one or more clients over a network

 ![image](https://github.com/user-attachments/assets/b3ddaa03-dbb3-4c2c-a58f-fe5f1db2763e)
 ![image](https://github.com/user-attachments/assets/d354fec9-7d86-4ec4-93bf-607968018d97)

+- 3 Tier (N-Tier): most common - The 3-tier architecture is composed of several horizontal tiers that function together as a single unit of software.
+A tier only communicates with other tiers located directly above and below it.
+Related components are placed within the same tier.
+Changes in one tier do not affect the other tier.

 ## App Arch